 North Miami/Opa-locka (33167) tops the ranking because rent in the area has held up while sale prices have stayed well below Miami-Dade's coastal premium.
 This is classic suburban yield economics: the area is far enough from South Beach and Brickell that buyer demand is mostly local owner-occupiers and small landlords, not international capital chasing trophy assets.
 Rents, by contrast, are pulled upward by the same regional housing shortage that drives the entire Miami market.
 The result is one of the widest rent-to-price ratios in the county.

 El Portal/Miami Shores (33168) and Downtown Miami (33128) sit in roughly the same band.
-El Portal/Miami Shores (33168) benefits from proximity to Miami Shores while still being priced for the working-tenant market, and the rent of $3,527 on $455,000 produces a yield that few coastal suburbs can match.
-Downtown Miami (33128) is the outlier in the top three because Downtown Miami carries genuine short-term rental demand from business and convention travellers, which means the long-term rental yield of 9.2% is supplemented by a higher short-term ceiling than the inland suburbs can reach.
+El Portal/Miami Shores (33168) benefits from proximity to Miami Shores while still being priced for the working-tenant market, and the rent of about $3,500 on about $455,000 produces a yield that few coastal suburbs can match.
+Downtown Miami (33128) is the outlier in the top three because Downtown Miami carries genuine short-term rental demand from business and convention travelers, which means the long-term rental yield of 9.2% is supplemented by a higher short-term ceiling than the inland suburbs can reach.

 The Yield-Price Trade-Off Is Stark Across Miami